 - Some cereals and breads have added vitamin B

 What are your favorite foods to eat that are rich in vitamin B?
-Has a vitamin B supplement helped to slow dementia in your loved one?
+Has a B supplement helped to slow dementia in your loved one?

 - Interview with Dr. Christopher Ochner of The Alzheimer’s Diet